Ashley-P/mytui/Documentation.md

     tui_handle_input() handles all the events for the program

     tui_draw() is where all the drawing to the buffer is handled

+    tui_draw__() is a helper for tui_draw.
+It's purpose is to be called recursively over the tree created by the user.

     inpthr_loop() is the looping for h_inpthr it just calls tui_handle_input